 The Washington State Department of Financial Institutions (DFI) believes that with the right tools and support, all students in Washington State can go to college.

-We prepared this resource to point you in the right direction and provide you with resources as you consider and compare education loan options.
+We prepared the information below to point you in the right financial direction and provide you with resources as you consider and compare education loan options.

 Before you compare your loan options, financial experts recommend doing your homework on the expected career opportunities of a chosen major and limit your graduating student debt to not exceed your expected first year salary.